 - Provides support for scholars at other institutions to pursue research projects that advance the Foundation's research programs;

-- Assures widespread access to the research that the Foundation supports through its own book publishing program;
+- Ensures widespread access to the research that the Foundation supports through its own book publishing program;

 - Sponsors special seminars and working groups aimed at developing new topics in social science;

 - Participates in the planning of each study or program as an active partner and reserves the right to publish any resulting manuscripts;

-- Collaborates with other granting agencies and academic institutions in studies of social problems.
+- Collaborates with other foundations, granting agencies and academic institutions in studies of social problems.